 Looking into the paper abyss I asked myself:

 “What is going on, this is the twenty first century isn’t it!?
 Surely there is a better way to capture all of this information?”

-As a Chartered Architectural Technologist who has specialized in Building Information Modelling (BIM), I have both the knowledge and experience in producing, managing and delivering construction information using an information model.
+As a Chartered Architectural Technologist who has specialized in Information Management and Building Information Modelling (BIM), I have both the knowledge and experience in producing, managing and delivering construction information using an information model.
 If you are unsure what BIM is, it might be worth reading ‘The BIM Explainer‘.
-In short, BIM is a process that allows better decisions to be made by managing how information is produced, managed, and delivered; ensuring that the right information, gets the right people, in the right format at the right time.
+In short, Information Management using BIM is a process that means that better information is available, resulting in better decisions being made about an asset.